awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

 ## CreateSecurityConfiguration Action \(Python: create\_security\_configuration\)<a name="aws-glue-api-jobs-security-CreateSecurityConfiguration"></a>

 Creates a new security configuration\.
+A security configuration is a set of security properties that can be used by AWS Glue\.
+You can use a security configuration to encrypt data at rest\.
+For information about using security configurations in AWS Glue, see [Encrypting Data Written by Crawlers, Jobs, and Development Endpoints](https://docs.aws.amazon.com/glue/latest/dg/encryption-security-configuration.html)\.

 **Request**
 + `Name` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.